Bg_header_content

 If you're a glasses wearer you'll know that it's not always so easy to pull off a fabulous hairdo, especially if you are constantly taking your glasses on and off (which messes up your strands) or trying to keep your hair away from your frames.
-There are, however, a few tips and tricks that you can learn to make pulling together a style with glasses easy.
+There are, however, a few hair tips and tricks that you can learn to make pulling together a style with glasses easy.

-The Haircut:
+The Haircut

-Diane Keaton hairstyles
+Diane Keaton hairstyle with glasses

-If you don't wear your glasses all the time, but do wear them during the day for work, don't forget to take them when you visit your hairdresser.
+If you don't wear your glasses all the time, but do wear them during the day for work, don't forget to take them when you visit your hairstylist.
 That way you can ensure that your haircut is going to complement your glasses.

 • For a soft frame - try a bold look